Course code: OLUBA Level: 6

 Becoming a Cognitive Behavioural Therapist

-This diploma course will allow you entry on to the University's campus based MSc Cognitive Behavioural Psychotherapy, accredited by the British Association for Behavioural and Cognitive Psychotherapies (BABCP), which will enable you to become a highly skilled Cognitive Behavioural Therapist.
+Along with the relevant experience this course will allow you entry on to the University's campus based MSc Cognitive Behavioural Psychotherapy, accredited by the British Association for Behavioural and Cognitive Psychotherapies (BABCP), which will enable you to become a highly skilled Cognitive Behavioural Therapist.

 In order to become an accredited Cognitive Behavioural Psychotherapist with the British Association for Behavioural and Cognitive Psychotherapies (BABCP), you will need to complete four years of training.
 This University Advanced Diploma course is the first step and accounts for one year of that training meaning it could be a first step toward becoming an accredited psychotherapist.